Question: What is a collision deductible waiver?

 Miss-and-run and hit-and-run accidents are not normally covered unless the at-fault driver is identified as uninsured.

-As you can imagine, if people could use the waiver without the other driver being known, then some drivers would try to claim single-car accidents as a hit-and-run to get their deductible waived when they were at-fault and should pay it out.
+As you can imagine, if people could use the waiver without the other driver being known, some drivers would try to claim single-car accidents as a hit-and-run to waive their deductible when they were at fault.

 In states that allow a percentage of liability to be assigned to each driver involved in an accident, you cannot be found partially at fault, or this coverage won’t apply.
 So, if you are found 10% at fault, you can’t use your CDW and would have to pay your deductible amount.